Willybaker1988/snowflake_flyway/README.md

 5. Monitor the CI/CD pipeline through Azure DevOps.

 6. If all build pass create a PR (Pull Request) to merge your feature branch into the master branch.
-Add an approver :smile
+Add an approver :)

 # Dependencies.